What's in this article?

 This is one of the many reasons why lenders rely on experienced digital mortgage marketing companies.

-Depending on which mortgage lenders you ask, they might have a preference for leads created by Google Ads vs. Facebook ads.
+Depending on which mortgage lenders you ask, they might have a preference for leads created by Google Ads vs. Meta Ads.

-Google leads are actively searching for mortgage terms, while Facebook leads stumble upon sponsored posts scrolling through their News Feed, as a form of “interruption marketing.”
+Google leads are actively searching for mortgage terms, while Meta leads stumble upon sponsored posts scrolling through their News Feed, as a form of “interruption marketing.”

 This may result in lower quality leads because their intent isn’t as urgent, but Facebook’s PPC costs may be lower than Google’s and can result in a higher quantity of leads.